microsoft/containerregistry/client-firewall-rules.md

 | Data Endpoint | https | `*.cdn.mscr.io` | Now |
 | Data Endpoint | https | `*.data.mcr.microsoft.com` | Starting June  15, 2020 |

-If you're updating this prior to June 15th, adding both data endpoints will assure a smooth transition.
-Once the consolidated data endpoint deployment is complete, we'll update this page enabling the removal of `*.cdn.mscr.io`.
+If you're updating this before the transition is complete, adding both data endpoints will assure a smooth transition.
+Once the deployment is complete, we'll update this page enabling the removal of `*.cdn.mscr.io`.
+We recommend keeping both endpoints for a few weeks post the change to account for any extra ordinary situation where we might have to rollback.

 ![Azure Application Rule](./media/mcr-client-firewall-rules.png)